 Here are three ways to increase your school’s enrollment:

-Let’s focus on the first part of Retention this week, and then continue with the process over the next four weeks.
+Let’s focus on the first part of Retention this week.
+Over the next couple of weeks, we’ll look at the other two.

 There’s an adage in the media business – the first step to build an audience is to keep the audience you have.